Markers¶

 An optional description can be provided which will be used in the source code as

-may be used to capture multiline strings (head
+a Doc String, backticks ` may be used to capture multiline strings (head

 comments only).